athomasoriginal/dotfiles/README.md

 ### Neovim

-I use nvim + atom, the following are some notes for getting up and running with nvim based on the configurations in these dotfiles.
+The following are some notes for getting up and running with nvim based on the configurations in these dotfiles.

 - Install [vim-plugin]
 - Install [Rust and Cargo]